Affiliate links on Android Authority may earn us a commission. Learn more.

-At $349, or even $399, the Pixel 6a would be an incredible deal.
-A sub-$400 price would also paper over some of the more notable cracks, especially the not-so-great battery life and 18W wired charging, both of which come up short of some of the Pixel 6a’s closest rivals.
+At launch, we said the Pixel 6a would be an incredible deal if it sold for $349; a sub-$400 price would’ve papered over some of the more notable cracks, especially the not-so-great battery life and 18W wired charging, both of which come up short of some of the Pixel 6a’s closest rivals.
 And while the display is great, the 60Hz-locked refresh rate makes it less satisfying to use than some alternatives.

-The Google Pixel 6a pulls some of the best Pixel 6 features into a smaller and more affordable package.
+The Google Pixel 6a pulls some of the best Pixel 6 (and Pixel 7) features into a smaller and more affordable package.

 Top Google Pixel 6a questions and answers

-The Pixel 6a is available in 13 countries: United States, United Kingdom, Canada, Germany, Ireland, France, Italy, Spain, Japan, Australia, Singapore, Taiwan, and India (later in 2022).
+The Pixel 6a is available in 13 countries: United States, United Kingdom, Canada, Germany, Ireland, France, Italy, Spain, Japan, Australia, Singapore, Taiwan, and India.